 Now, don’t get me wrong, I am constantly engaged in reading and writing — I don’t literally have a hundred unfinished posts due to reading and writing neglect (142 to be exact).

-However, the balance between consuming and creating content is a delicate one, especially when my mind mirrors the browser on both my phone and laptop, overflowing with countless open tabs, each new interest prompting yet another.
+However, striking the correct balance between consuming content and creating my own content is a delicate one…especially when my mind mirrors the open browser tabs on both my phone and laptop.
+Overflowing with ideas.
+Do you know the max amount of browser tabs you can have open on your phone?
+I unfortunately do.

 Thrift Store Book Hunts